hlucey/third-party/platform.md

 * **resource_group_crn**: Returns the resource group that includes the service instance.
 For more details, see [Managing resource groups](/docs/resources/resourcegroups.html).

-   **Note**: Offering providers aren't concerned with the `resource_group_crn` except in unique circumstances.
+   Offering providers aren't concerned with the `resource_group_crn` except in unique circumstances.
 Consult your IBM representative on your use case before you use that field.
+   {: note}